King-James-II/fullstack-capstone-project/README.md

 ## Tasks Accomplished:

+- Fetch and display gifts on the MainPage.js component.
+- Provide navigation to Home and Gifts from the Navbar.js.

+## Previous Tasks Accomplished:

 - Structured landing page content by modifying home.html.
 - Applied CSS styles to the landing page by editing home.css.
 - Ensured the landing page is responsive and visually appealing on all devices.

-## Previous Tasks Accomplished:

 - Used the `natural` library to perform sentiment analysis on English sentences.
 - Implemented an Express server with a `/sentiment` endpoint.
 - Developed a search endpoint in `searchRoutes.js` to filter gifts based on different criteria.